Skip to main content

 • Authorization: Bearer <accessToken>

-Make sure the session token is still valid and hasn’t expired.
+• X-Tenant-ID: <tenantId> (from session token payload) Make sure the session token is still valid and has not expired.

 If you get { "data": null } or empty results: